Main Content start here

 Regional Insights

-The North American food safety testing market is a prominent regional market for food safety testing.
+The North American Food Allergen Testing market is a prominent regional market in 2024.
 The prevalence of food poisoning and foodborne diseases in the region contributes to the market's growth.
 Salmonella, campylobacter, E. coli, and listeria are common pathogens that can cause foodborne illnesses.
 Salmonella can infect vegetables, chicken, eggs, beef, and pork, while campylobacter is primarily transmitted through chicken.
 According to the Centers for Disease Control and Prevention (CDC), approximately 48 million people in the United States are affected by food poisoning each year.
 Among them, 128,000 require hospitalization, and 3,000 succumb to foodborne diseases annually.
 As a result, consumers in the region are increasingly demanding accountability in food safety.
 The growing demand for enhanced food safety, along with the implementation of government regulations like the FDA Food Safety Modernization Act (FSMA), is driving the market's growth in the United States.

 Recent Developments